I will code for at least an hour every day for the next 100 days.

 14 daily tasks (eating, bathing, cooking)

-What remains is 51 hours or 7 hours a day (a lot more time than you though)
+What remains is 51 hours (a lot more time than you though)

 Robert C. Martin recommends 20 hours a week if you consider yourself a professional.
 If we follow his advice we are left with 38 hours of free time or around 5.5 hours a day of free time.